canonical/cloud-init/specs/distros.rst

     - The base class for a distro is found in ``distros.base``.

-    - There are sub-namespaces for specific interaction with the OS, such as network, users.
+    - There are specific submodules for interaction with the OS, such as network, users.
+The submodules are part of distros namespaces, e.g. ``distros.windows`` should contain the modules ``network``, ``users`` etc.

-    - More namespaces can be added, if we identify a group of interactions that can be categorized in a namespace.
+    - More modules can be added, if we identify a group of interactions that can be categorized in one.

-    - There is a ``general`` namespace, which contains general utilities that can't be moved in another namespace.
+    - There should be ``general`` module, which contains general utilities that can't be moved in another module.

-    - Each subnamespace has its own abstract base class, which must be implemented by different distros.
+    - Each submodule has its own abstract base class, which must be implemented by each distro.
 Code reuse between distros is recommended.

-    - Each subnamespace exposes a way to obtain an instance of that namespace for the underlying distro.
-This can be exposed in namespace.factory.
-      Thus, the following are equivalent:

-        >>> from cloudinit import distro
-        >>> network = distro.get_distro().network

-        >>> from cloudinit.distro.network import factory
-        >>> network = factory.get_network()

-    - Each subnamespace can expose additional behaviour that might not exist in the base class, if that behaviour does not make sense or if there is no equivalent on other platforms.
+    - Each submodule can expose additional behaviour that might not exist in the base class, if that behaviour does not make sense or if there is no equivalent on other platforms.
 But don't expose leaky abstraction, this specific code must be written in an abstract way, so that possible alternatives